 The law for electronic signatures in most countries calls out certain types of documents for which e-signatures are not appropriate.
 Some common documents that are considered exclusions are, powers of attorney, wills and trusts.
 It’s important to seek legal council identify categories of exclusion in your country.

-PactSafe's eSignature Acceleration Platform has been designed with compliance of e-signature laws in mind.
+PactSafe's eSignature Acceleration Platform has been designed with compliance of e-signature legality in mind.

-Here are some of the things we do to make sure electronic signatures are legally binding:
+Here are some of the things we do to make sure electronic signatures executed on our platform are legally binding:

 Records of signer acceptance include the contract itself, proof of authentication measures, a basic signer digital thumbprint, and a time-stamped audit trail of all activity related to a contract and its signers.
 As soon as a contract is electronically signed using PactSafe, we create a durable, electronic record of the process by which this electronic signature was created.